Numerical-Geometric-Algebra/gasparse/README.md

 ## Questions
 What is the outermorphism of $f(x) = UxU^\dagger$ when $UU^\dagger=0$.
 Is it zero? $f(x)\wedge f(y) = (UxU^\dagger)\wedge(UyU^\dagger) = \tfrac{1}{2} \left( UxU^\dagger UyU^\dagger -  UyU^\dagger UxU^\dagger \right) = 0 $

+**Cleaning Sparse Multivectors**
+For the sparse representation of multivectors should I have code that the user (python code) executes to clean sparse multivectors??
+How should I 'clean' the sparse multivectors.
+Should I compare the greatest value with the all the other values. distance between values `abs(a[i]-a_max) < eps` or `abs(a[i]/a_max) < eps` or compare with some percentage of max `abs(a[i]) < abs(a_max)*eps`. `eps` is a value smaller then one.

+### Ternary Unique Grade Operations
+ - Create a new field for the structs holding the operations for the different types
+ - Store each multivector with its own grade.
+ - Specialized products:
+    - (Unique,Unique,Unique) -> Unique
+    - (General,Unique,General) -> Unique
+    - (General,General,General) -> General
+ - (There is a cost associated with this type of operation) I need to convert bitmaps to position and grade
+ - In the future create a new type of multivector which is indexed by grades and positions, find a efficient method to compute positions when multiplying mvs in that data format.